blake-enyart/heretolearn_django/README.md

-# Here To Learn - django
+# Here To Learn - Django & Jupyter Notebook

 ## Description
- This [Django application](http://lit-fortress-28598.herokuapp.com/) utilizes a machine learning model trained with over 300,000 data points to predict test outcomes for 5,000 mock students based on eating and sleeping habits for each student.
-The goal is to assist students reach their full potential.
+ [Django application](http://lit-fortress-28598.herokuapp.com/) utilizes a machine learning model trained with over 300,000 data points to predict test outcomes for 5,000 mock students based on eating and sleeping habits for each student.

+ This [Jupyter Notebook](https://github.com/blake-enyart/heretolearn_django/blob/master/jupyter_notebook/ml-generator.ipynb) demonstrates how the model was selected and trained.

  [HereToLearn](https://young-anchorage-86985.herokuapp.com), a Rails application, works with this application to present the graphs, interact with teachers and students.

- The [Jupyter Notebook](https://github.com/blake-enyart/heretolearn_django/blob/master/jupyter_notebook/ml-generator.ipynb). demonstrates how the model was selected and trained.

 **Jupyter Notebook Highlights:**
 * Microservice JSON API conversion into pandas DataFrame